Can You Sell a Term Life Insurance Policy for Cash? (2024 Guide)

 To sell a term life insurance policy through a life settlement, you’ll need to follow these steps:

-5. Sign paperwork to finalize the transaction: After selecting a suitable offer, you’ll need to sign paperwork to officially transfer ownership of the policy.
-If you’re working with a broker, they’ll review the documents and assist with the process.
-Once everything has been signed, a lump cash sum will be deposited into your account and the buyer becomes the policy’s owner.
+3. Sign paperwork to finalize the transaction: If you accept the offer to purchase your policy, you’ll need to sign paperwork to officially transfer ownership of the policy.
+Here again, your life settlement company will help you through this process and make it as simple as possible for you.
+Once everything has been signed, a lump cash sum will be deposited into your account and the buyer becomes the policy’s owner

 Pros